 League of Legends is one of the best video games of all time and in 2021, more than ten years after the release of the game, it’s still at the top.
 Have a look:

-1. In April 2021, there were almost 2 million concurrent League of Legends players.
+1. In June 2021, there were more than 2 million concurrent League of Legends players.

 2. In June 2021, League of Legends ranked #3 on Twitch.

 (Source: Twitch Tracker)

 Now this is quite impressive.
 Being the third most watched game on Twitch means that it surpassed game giants like CS:GO, Fortnite, and Minecraft.

 3. In 2021, most League of Legends players come from the US and Turkey.